rauwuckl/CElegansPhototaxis/README.md

 ### my\_helper.py
 This one contains different versions of the fitness function. assesQuality4() is the current one.

+### populations/.
+In this folder all the generations for one run can be found.
+Plus plots for 10 runs with the fittest individual of the last generation.

 ## Contact
 Please do not hesitate to contact me with any questions: [chutter@uos.de](mailto:chutter@uos.de)